Supplements & Herbs

 Why is vitamin B2 necessary?

 Riboflavin is involved in vital metabolic processes in the body, and is necessary for energy production and normal cell function and growth.
-It is also crucial in helping other B vitamins undergo the chemical changes that make them useful.
-Emerging research shows that riboflavin can act as an antioxidant, potentially helping to prevent cancer and prohibit cholesterol buildup by controlling the proliferation of harmful molecules known as free radicals.
+VItamin B2 is also crucial in helping other B vitamins undergo the chemical changes that make them useful.
+Emerging research shows that riboflavin/vitamin B2 can act as an antioxidant, potentially helping to prevent cancer and prohibit cholesterol buildup by controlling the proliferation of harmful molecules known as free radicals.

 Common diseases and illnesses that may be prevented or alleviated via riboflavin supplementation include neonatal jaundice, anemia, anorexia/bulimia, cataracts, cognitive function (thinking and memory), depression, and migraines.